Apple Vision Pro headset to launch in UK on July 12

 First announced last year, the headset has so far only been available in the US, but the tech giant has confirmed a wider rollout will begin in June.

-During its annual developer conference, WWDC, Apple said the Vision Pro would go on sale in the UK on July 12, starting at 3,499 dollars (£2,747), and will also come to Australia, Canada, France, Germany, China, Hong Kong, Japan and Singapore as part of the new rollout.
+During its annual developer conference, WWDC, Apple said the Vision Pro would go on sale in the UK on July 12, starting at £3,499, and will also come to Australia, Canada, France, Germany, China, Hong Kong, Japan and Singapore as part of the new rollout.

 Vision Pro is a wearable computer centred around a headset that overlays apps and software over the real world, in front of the wearer’s eyes, and is controlled by a user’s eyes, hands and voice.